jzstraley/docsref/docs/im-guide/cards/heart-failure/chronic-hf/hfref.md

 ## Poor Prognostic Factors for HFrEF

 - 30-40% die within 1 year of diagnosis and 60-70% die within 5 years
+    - [On GDMT of ARNI/BB/MRA/SGLT2i][18]
+        - Estimated 7.9, actual 4.9 years gained for a 50 y/o with HFrEF
+        - Estimated 5.0, actual 3.3 years gained for a 70 y/o with HFrEF
 - Higher NYHA functional Class
 - Exam
     - Resting Tachycardia